gaganrai907/gaganrai907/README.md

 I am a results-driven **Python Developer** with a strong foundation in designing, developing, and deploying robust backend systems and data pipelines.
 My expertise centers on leveraging modern Python frameworks (**Django, Flask**) to create scalable and efficient solutions.
 I'm passionate about **clean code architecture**, **DevOps practices**, and continuously exploring cutting-edge technologies.

-* 🔭 I'm currently focused on **Data Engineering projects** and optimizing serverless functions.
+* 🔭 I'm currently focused on **Python Automation** and optimizing serverless functions.
 * 🌱 Always learning advanced concepts in **System Design** and **Cloud Infrastructure (AWS/Azure)**.
 * 🤝 Looking to collaborate on **Open Source Python libraries** or **AI/ML projects**.
 * 💬 Ask me about **API design**, **database optimization**, or **Python best practices**.